JoscelynJames/Galvanize-Eats/README.md

 ## Notes

-* CSS or SASS only- no styling frameworks!
+* Use a CSS Framework of your choice
 * You can use jQuery or plain JavaScript for DOM manipulation
 * Does not have to be responsive
 * Use feature-branch workflows